 MEDICAID CANCELED?
 Free legal assistance may be available.
 Click here for information about what you need to do.

-Visit our FAQs webpage for more information about Medicaid expansion or email your questions to medexhelp@ncjustice.org.
+Visit our FAQs webpage for more information about Medicaid Expansion or email your questions to medexhelp@ncjustice.org.

 How did North Carolina expand Medicaid?